GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### How do we convince people that in programming simplicity and clarity — in short: what mathematicians call "elegance" — are not a dispensable luxury, but a crucial matter that decides between success and failure?
+> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts